 Progressive Intercultural Community Services Society (PICS) is a registered community-based non-profit, multi-service organization with about 150 staff and an annual budget of $10 million.
 Serving the community since 1987, PICS assists immigrant youth, seniors, women and the local community members by providing a comprehensive network of services and programs in the Lower Mainland with offices located in Surrey and Vancouver.
 We provide Employment Programs, Settlement Services, Language Services, Social Programs and Housing Services for our clients.

 In the late 1990s, the Society recognized a growing need for subsidized housing and care for seniors from within multicultural communities.
-With funding support from the community and BC Housing, PICS was able to build two separate facilities: a 77 Unit Independent Living Facility and a 49 Unit Assisted Living Facility.
-Just steps from the Strawberry Hill Shopping Center and within walking distance of churches, temples, libraries, and other amenities, these two complexes house up to 260 individual seniors.
+With funding support from the community, BC Housing and Fraser Health, PICS was able to build two separate facilities: a 77 Unit Independent Living Facility and a 49 Unit Assisted Living Facility.
+These facilities are located next to the Strawberry Hill Shopping Center and within walking distance of churches, temples, libraries, and other amenities.

 Culturally-sensitive care facilities have a sufficiently diverse staff to ensure that residents are fully understood when speaking their mother tongue; the food is familiar to them; their religions can be practiced in an environment that is appropriate; and they are in a place that feels like home and in an environment where family and friends feel welcome.”

 Culturally-sensitive health care is proven to be a successful and beneficial approach, especially when it comes to caring for our seniors in a society and community that has become increasingly multicultural.
 With the strong support of that community, this much needed project will become a reality in the very near future.